Minneapolis City Council members, police chief clash over plan for outside police help

-Tensions between the Minneapolis City Council and Police Chief Medaria Arradondo spiked Tuesday as they debated whether to bring in outside law enforcement officers to help address a shortage amid a wave of violent crime.
+Tensions between the Minneapolis City Council and Police Chief Medaria Arradondo spiked Tuesday as they debated whether to bring in outside law enforcement to help address a shortage of officers amid a wave of violent crime.

-With dozens of people dead and roughly 500 wounded by gunfire — the highest tally in at least 15 years — residents have been begging city leaders for a strategy to stem the violence.
+With dozens of people dead and roughly 500 wounded by gunfire so far in 2020 — the highest tally in at least 15 years — residents have been begging city leaders for a strategy to stem the violence.

-Overstretched with an unprecedented number of officers out on leave, Arradondo pleaded for money to bring in help from other nearby departments.
+With an unprecedented number of officers on leave, Arradondo pleaded for money to bring in help from nearby departments.

 "Resources are hemorrhaging.
 Our city is bleeding at this moment.
 I'm trying to do all I can to stop that bleeding," the chief said.